luca-weishaupt/Getfit-Sync/README.md

+# Getfit Sync Chrome Extension

+This Chrome extension allows you to sync your Strava activities with your getfit account.
+It's a simple, lightweight tool that streamlines your fitness tracking and makes it easier to keep all your data in one place.

+# Installation Guide

 ### 1. **Download & Unzip the Extension**

 - **Download** the extension file and **unzip** it anywhere on your local drive. 📥🔓